warpspeed/python-django-sample/README.md

 ```
 # RUN THESE COMMANDS IN YOUR VM

-# then, run the site creation command
+# run the site creation command
 # notice that --force is used because the site directory already exists
 warpspeed site:create python warpspeed-django.dev --force
 ```